kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 #### GA

-- Gather feedback from users and fix reported bugs.
+- No issues have been reported in relation to this feature.

 ### Upgrade / Downgrade Strategy

 **Upgrade**

-During the beta period, the feature gate `SchedulerPopFromBackoffQ` is enabled by default, so users don't need to opt in.
+After promoting to GA the feature gate `SchedulerPopFromBackoffQ` is enabled by default, so users don't need to opt in.
 This is a purely in-memory feature for the kube-scheduler, so no special actions are required outside the scheduler.

 **Downgrade**